torvalds/linux/Documentation/process/backporting.rst

 ---------------------------------

 The first step in any conflict resolution process is to understand the patch you are backporting.
-For the Linux kernel this is especially important, since an incorrect change can lead to the whole system crashing -- or worse, an undetected security vulnerability.
+For the GNU/Linux kernel this is especially important, since an incorrect change can lead to the whole system crashing -- or worse, an undetected security vulnerability.